 Project duration: June 2017 to April 2020

-OpenLV is a Western Power Distribution project, funded by the Network Innovation Competition, and delivered by EA Technology.
+OpenLV was a Western Power Distribution project, funded by the Network Innovation Competition, and delivered by EA Technology.

-To find out more about the Open LV project, contact Tamar Bourne at email@example.com
+To find out more about the Open LV project, contact Ky Hoare at email@example.com.